rzk1988/zerologix/readme.md

 # About the project
-Provides APIs for engage with Tweets
+Provides APIs for engaging with Tweets

 ## Main features
 - Post a tweet